PersonifyJS/personify.js/README.md

 };

 //
 // Instantiate a new Personify object and pass in OAth credentials
+// inside of an object literal
 //
 var P = new Personify(config);